RonaldGustavo/embeded-iframe-react/README.md

-# 🌟 Welcome to embeded-iframe-dynamis!
+# ✨ Welcome to Embedded Dynamic Iframe!

-A lightweight and modern UI for embedding external pages via iframe dynamically.
-Supports real-time URL switching, display controls, stateful history, and basic security features (sandbox, origin allowlist).
-Perfect for internal dashboards, content previews, or integrating third-party tools.
+A modern UI for embedding external pages via iframe dynamically.
+Supports real-time URL switching and display controls.

 ## 🚀 Tech Stack Used